nhsconnect/FHIR-END-OF-LIFE-API/pages/engage/engage_endoflife.md

 * Go to 4

 10a
-* Patient is taken to Hospital if their planned treatment level indicates this, based on their current condition.
+* Patient is taken to hospital if their planned treatment level indicates this, based on their current condition.
 * End

 ## 2.2.
 Patient agrees advance care plan and preferences with community palliative care team (GP update) ##